 Con | Is more restrictive in its membership, with requirements ranging from a fee for joining to specific geographic or employment requirements | Is available to all customers |

-When To Use Each
+When to Use Each

 Credit Union

 - You prefer fewer fees and higher interest rates on deposits: Credit unions allow business owners to save more by offering reduced fees and even fee-free services and products.
-They also offer one of the best ways to earn interest in your business by providing higher rates of interest on deposit accounts than banks.
+They also offer one of the best ways to earn interest for your business by providing higher rates of interest on deposit accounts than banks.

 - You prioritize strong customer service: Credit unions offer more personalized customer service since members own them.